wxling002/ict381-lab-notes/LAB_0C.md

 ssh-keyscan github.com > /home/ubuntu/.ssh/known_hosts
 ```

-## Exercise 5: Mirror repositories to your own repository
+## Task 5: Mirror repositories to your own repository

 To create a copy of the course repositories under yor account with write access, please follow the steps provided.